civictechindex/brigade-project-index/docs/contributing/crawler.md

 ## Debugging

-A [`test-organizations.json` file](https://gist.githubusercontent.com/themightychris/192929e226f7077d0b08013fcda81952/raw/ffe6fcecea0d84f8317d5fc1a4c57cb136d580d3/test-organizations.json) is available in a gist containing a minimal set of organizations.
+A `test-organizations.json` file at `crawler/lib/repositories/organizations/__fixtures__/test-organizations.json` is available with a minimal set of organizations for testing.

 ### Debugging Within Visual Studio Code